-England called off a soccer exhibition Wednesday against the Netherlands because of concerns about player safety amid a wave of rioting and looting across London, which also threatens the staging of Premier League matches this weekend.
+LONDON – England called off Wednesday's football friendly against the Netherlands because of concerns about player safety amid the wave of rioting and looting across London.

-The Wembley Stadium match was canceled by The Football Association after the Metropolitan Police struggled to contain a third night of lawlessness in the British capital on Monday.
+The decision by the Football Association was taken Tuesday after the Metropolitan Police struggled to contain a third night of unrest in the British capital.

 London's police force has struggled to contain the spiraling violence across the city, but they are preparing to have 16,000 officers on the streets to stop the violence.